Bloodyboneye/DotNetDataCollectorEx/README.md

 ## Features

 - Support for **.NET Framework 4.5+** and **.NET Core 3+** / **.NET 5+**.
-- Provides in some cases more detailed memory analysis and additional functions compared to the legacy **DotNetDataCollector**.
+- Provides, in some cases, more detailed memory analysis and additional functions compared to the legacy **DotNetDataCollector**.
 - Works in both **Replacement Mode** and **Extension Mode**.
 - Can be used dynamically via Lua to replace the legacy **DotNetDataCollector**.